tmuxinator/tmuxinator/README.md

 ```

 The layout setting gets handed down to tmux directly, so you can choose from one of [the five standard layouts](http://manpages.ubuntu.com/manpages/precise/en/man1/tmux.1.html#contenttoc6) or [specify your own](http://stackoverflow.com/a/9976282/183537).

+The synchronize setting gets handed down to tmux as if you `:set-window-option synchronize-panes on` in your current window.

 ## Starting a project
 ``` bash